Master of Science in Nursing, MSN

 Graduates will be able to:

-• design innovative nursing practices; and
+• design innovative nursing practice environments for patient care and the workforce.

 Entry into Practice